prelert/engine-python/README.md

     if http_status_code != 202:
         print (http_status_code, json.dumps(response)) # !error

-The *upload* function accepts an open file object or a string.
+The *upload* function accepts either an open file object or a string.

 Close the job to indicate that there is no more data to upload